 Each school year, versions of the Alberta Provincial Achievement Testing Parent Guide for grades 6 and 9 are posted on the Alberta Education website.
-Each guide presents answers to frequently asked questions about the achievement testing program as well as descriptions of and sample questions for each achievement test subject.
+Each guide answers frequently asked questions about the achievement testing program and provides descriptions of and sample questions for each achievement test subject.